"Thankful to witness this": Ayo Mogaji, Jibola Dabo reunite for son's graduation

 Ayo Mogaji's son appreciates his parents

-Fareed expressed gratitude to God for bringing him this far and he thanked his parents for their support.
-According to him, he would not be where he is today without the assistance of his parents.
+Fareed expressed gratitude to God for bringing him this far, and he thanked his parents for their support.
+According to him, he would not be where he is today without their assistance.

 He was also grateful to his friends, his uncle Jamal Mogaji, and other people who were there for him all through his university journey.